Home Privacy Policy Feedback Link to us Site Map Forums

-Access: Create a query that excludes records that contain a wildcard character in Access 2003/XP/2000/97
+MS Access 2003: Create a query that excludes records that contain a wildcard character

 I tried using the LIKE Condition but it doesn't work since Access uses the asterisk as a wild card character.